Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 ### MPI-based jobs

 !!!
-Failure "Fortan MPI program fails to start"
+Failure "Fortran MPI program fails to start"
     If a Fortran based program with MPI fails to start when utilizing a large number of nodes (512 nodes for instance), add `export PMI_NO_PREINITIALIZE=y` to your batch script before running `srun`.